 Also known as cerebrovascular accidents or a brain attack, stroke is a life-threatening emergency condition.
 It happens when blood flow to the brain is cut off.
 Brain cells then cannot get oxygen and nutrients, resulting in injuries or even death of these cells.
 Stroke patients may not be able to carry out important brain functions permanently, such as reasoning, speech, vision, limb movement and regulation of other organs.

 There are two main types:

-- Ischaemic stroke: is caused by a blood clot in the brain blood vessels, or accumulation of plaque (blood clots & fatty substances) that narrows the blood vessels.
-Around 80% of the cases are ischaemic.
+- Ischemic stroke: is caused by a blood clot in the brain blood vessels, or accumulation of plaque (blood clots & fatty substances) that narrows the blood vessels.
+Around 80% of the cases are ischemic.

 DO NOT IGNORE TIAs.
 You should seek medical help promptly as they often signal a greater risk of developing a major stroke soon.
 About 10-15% of people who have a TIA will get a full stroke within 3 months.

 Signs and symptoms of a stroke

 The presentation and effects of strokes depend on the location of blood vessels in the brain and the extent of damage.
 All signs and symptoms often occur suddenly without warning.